We're still blown away by these unforgettable GRAMMY moments!

 By Nate Millado

-Could the 63rd Annual GRAMMY Awards® end up being a Ladies' Night?
-The feeling's right, considering that Beyoncé, Taylor Swift and Dua Lipa scored among the most nominations heading into the 2021 ceremony — broadcasting live Sunday, March 14, on CBS and CBS All Access.
-(Queen Bey leads the field with nine nominations, while Billie Eilish and Megan Thee Stallion also racked up multiple nods.)
+Last month, we speculated if the 63rd Annual GRAMMY Awards® could end up being a Ladies' Night.
+Turns out, that the feeling was right, considering that Beyoncé, Taylor Swift and Dua Lipa scored among the most nominations heading into the 2021 ceremony—and each walked away with wins.
+Billie Eilish, Megan Thee Stallion, and many more female artists also picked up gramophones on March 14.

-One thing's for sure: Expect to be blown away by unforgettable GRAMMY moments!
 Women in music have gifted the GRAMMYs with some of the most memorable performances of all time!
-Watch rounds up a few of our faves.
+Watch rounds up a few of our all-time faves.

 Lizzo — "Cuz I Love You/Truth Hurts" (2020)